FabriceSalvaire/emacs-init/emacs/doc/notes.md

 * https://github.com/abo-abo/swiper — Ivy - a generic completion frontend for Emacs, Swiper -
   isearch with an overview, and more.

+*  https://github.com/alphapapa/burly.el — Save and restore frames and windows with their buffers in Emacs

 # Doom Emacs